Merkel urges moderate leader on eve of key party chairman vote

 "This has always distinguished us as a governing party," she said.

-Three men are vying for the job: North Rhine-Westphalia state premier Armin Laschet, old Merkel rival Merz and foreign affairs expert Norbert Roettggen.
+Three men are vying for the job: North Rhine-Westphalia state premier Armin Laschet, old Merkel rival Merz and foreign affairs expert Norbert Roettgen.

 Laschet and Roettgen are expected to continue with Merkel's more moderate centrist course.